redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 For `Unmanaged` deployments additional steps need to be executed.
 See the Configure Authorino for Unmanaged deployments in the 06_APPENDIX.md

-## Install the Red Hat OpenShift AI Operator by using the CLI
+## Install the Red Hat OpenShift AI Operator

 [source](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.11/html/Install_and_unInstall_openshift_ai_self-managed/Install-and-deploying-openshift-ai_install#Install-the-openshift-data-science-operator_operator-install)